DuncanCragg/ForestReact/README.md

 `true` (down) while the known state was `false` (up).
 The line `inc: state('userState.inc')` then records the latest state for the next time around.

-You can also discover peer component and remote API state in the same way (e.g. `state('selectorPeerComponent.choice')` or `state('referenceData.choicelist')`).

 ## _"Why is that better?"_

+This consistent object graph traversal combined with the pure functional state transformation makes the domain logic simple and powerful.

-It's consistent and simple, putting a lot of power into small state reducer or transformation functions and expressions - one single dot `.` can give a component access to all the state around it, locally and remotely, _and_ subscribe it to that state so that it's notified if it changes.
+It puts a lot of power into small state reducer or transformation functions and expressions - one single dot `.` can give a component access to all the state around it, locally and remotely, _and_ subscribe it to that state so that it's notified if it changes.
 All the interactive logic is held in pure functions.

 ## Credit